swiftlang/swift-evolution/visions/accessors.md

 * Write or “set” access.
 * Update access.

 Write and update access differ in that write access can create a value that did not exist before, while update access requires there be a pre-existing value.
-For example, consider how the dictionary write operation `myDictionary["newKey"] = value` can create a value that did not exist before.
-In contrast, `myDictionary["existingKey"] += 1` modifies a value that must necessarily already exist.
+For example, consider how the write operation on an expandable collection `someCollection["newKey"] = 17` can create a value that did not exist before.
+In contrast, an update such as `someCollection["existingKey"] += 1` is modifying a value that must necessarily already exist.

 For each kind of access, there are multiple ways that the access might be provided.
 The Swift implementation today supports three different possible mechanisms, although not all of these are currently supported by accessors:

 * Copying.
 The value might be copied between the caller and the callee.
 * Borrowing.
 The callee might provide access to the value without actually copying it.
-This can be implemented by having the callee provide a pointer or reference to the value *in situ.*
+This can be implemented by having the callee provide a pointer or reference to an existing, initialized storage location for the value -- the caller can then use this reference to read and/or write the value.
 * Yielding.
 Each of the above is typically provided by calling a function.
 The value or pointer is passed as an argument or return value from that function.
 It’s also possible for the callee to start a *coroutine* whose execution is interleaved with that of the caller.
 This allows the callee to resume after the caller is finished, which is not possible for a function- or method-based accessor.

 ## Six of Nine Fundamental Accessors

-Combining the possibilities above gives us a 3x3 matrix of possible accessors:
+Combining the possibilities above gives us a 3x3 matrix of possible accessors.
+Three of these combinations, however, turn out to be either impossible or not useful:

 |              |Read   |Write  |Update |
 |---           |---    |---    |---    |
 |**Copying**   |       |       |✗      |
 |**Borrowing** |       |✗      |       |
 |**Yielding**  |       |✗      |       |

-Three of these combinations turn out to be either impossible or not useful:

 * “Copying Update” is unnecessary.
 A copying update would by definition copy the value into the caller and then copy the updated value back, which is easily achieved by using a “Copying Read” followed by a “Copying Write”
 * “Borrowing Write” and “Yielding Write” are simply impossible.
 Both borrowing and yielding require an existing value.
 As such, they provide “update” access.